LeDatPhucAn/Facebook_auto_message/README.md

+----Prerequisites----
+You must log into your facebook account in Google Chrome beforehand Close Google Chrome before activating the code

 -----Guidelines-----
 Open the Automessage.py file in your code runner (VScode, PyCharm,...), there will be customizable areas:
 Facebook_pages: put in the facebook links to profiles you want to message